-The Sighet Memorial and the story of communism in Romania
+Sighet Memorial and the Story of Communism in Romania

-It’s not easy to write or to talk about a visit to the Sighet Memorial, the former prison where the Romanian elites were brutally exterminated in the first years of communism in Romania.
+It’s not easy to write or to talk about a visit to Sighet Memorial, the former prison where the Romanian elites were brutally exterminated in the first years of communism in Romania.
 There’s no place for clichés, travel tips or attractions.
-It is however the place that each and every one of us should visit at least once because “those who cannot remember the past are condemned to repeat it” (George Santayana).
+It is, however, the place that each and every one of us should visit at least once because ‘those who cannot remember the past are condemned to repeat it’ (George Santayana).

-600.000 Romanians were arrested and sentenced to prison during the communist regime.
+At least 600,000 Romanians were arrested and sentenced to prison during the communist regime.
 Some sources estimate, however, the number of political prisoners up to 2 million.

-The peaks of the terror were the years 1948-1953 and 1958-1960, when numerous forced labor camps were set up to supplement the already overflowing penitentiaries and massive deportations of those considered to be a threat by the regime took place.
-More than 200.000 persons were uprooted.
+The peaks of the terror were the years 1948-1953 and 1958-1960.
+Numerous forced labor camps were set up to supplement the penitentiaries and massive deportations of those considered to be a threat to the regime.
+More than 200,000 persons were relocated against their will.

-Using political detainees as a labor force mines was a common practice in the communist period.
-One of the most notorious cases is the Danube-Black Sea Canal, or, in the terms of the Gheorghiu-Dej regime, “a graveyard of the Romanian bourgeoisie”.
-The Canal was supposed to connect the Black Sea through the Danube to the Oder-Rhein Canal for iron transportation and to allow Soviet ships to use the Danube in case of an armed conflict with Yugoslavia.
-According to the most conservative estimates, in 1950 alone, over 40.000 detainees were held in its camps, along with another 20.000 so called “volunteer workers”.
-A number of case studies evoke the assassinations at the Canal and the “sabotage” trials against engineers and workers.
+Using political prisoners as labor force was a common practice in the communist period.
+One of the most notorious cases is the Danube-Black Sea Canal, or, in the terms of the Gheorghiu-Dej regime, ‘a graveyard of the Romanian bourgeoisie’.
+The Canal was supposed to connect the Black Sea through the Danube to the Oder-Rhein Canal for iron transportation, also allowing the Soviet fleet to cross the Danube in case of an armed conflict with Yugoslavia.
+According to the most conservative estimates, in 1950 alone, over 40,000 detainees were held in this camp, along with another 20,000 so-called ‘volunteer workers’.
+A number of case studies evoke the assassinations and the ‘sabotage’ trials against engineers and workers.

 In 1949, the communists began a Soviet-type collectivization process to transfer all agricultural lands in the hands of the state.
-There was significant resistance to the violent collectivization process and only in the first three years, over 800.000 peasants were arrested and 30.000 sentenced.
+There was significant resistance to the violent collectivization process and only in the first three years, over 800,000 peasants were arrested and 30.000 sentenced.
 The protests continued in the next years when many people lost their lives opposing the abusive confiscation of lands.
-After thirteen years of terror that lead to the peasants’ impoverishment, the collectivization was finally declared finished on 27 April 1962.
+After 13 years of terror that meant the peasants’ impoverishment, the collectivization was finally declared finished on 27 April 1962.
 By then, 96% of the arable surface of the country was transferred under state control.